Seminars at the ISKINY-PSAA EXPO

 Panel Seminar led by Scott Hannah Guest Research Brief Introduction

-On the Panel will be Liz Mezetti of ORDA, Ryan Bird of Windham Mountain, Chris Dudding of Roundtop Mountain, Brian Czarnecki or Dru Brooks of Camelback Resort.
+On the Panel will be Liz Mezetti of ORDA, Bonnie Koschir of Holiday Valley, Chris Dudding of Roundtop Mountain and Dru Brooks of Camelback Resort.

 Since it was introduced to the ski industry 11 years ago, the Net Promoter Score® has disrupted ski industry research by changing how, when and where the guest experience is measured and shifting the focus from measuring satisfaction to measuring loyalty.
 As “Net Promoter Score” has evolved into a “Net Promoter System” of Best Practices, it has also provided a critical operational management tool to enhance the guest experience and boost revenues through increased repeat and referral business.
 While most ski resorts do measure their guests’ likelihood to recommend their resort, many have yet to tap its full potential.
 Our panelists – hands-on practitioners from Camelback, Roundtop Mountain Resort, New York Sate Olympic Regional Development Authority and Holiday Valley – will share the impact NPS has had on their resorts, how their resorts are using NPS, and their key Best Practices.
 This session is designed for operations, marketing, human resources and finance professionals.